5 min read

 • “Maybe we try a version with no image?”

-Better approach: Start with high-level alignment.
+• Better approach: Start with high-level alignment.
 Focus on what’s not working and why.
 Only move to tweaks once you’ve agreed on direction.
+The key takeaway: Clarity and prioritization save time and lead to stronger outcomes; always align on direction first for best results.

 Should You Use Annotations, Loom, or Text?
 Depends.